-Once your business objectives are agreed upon, they must be shared with vendors and prospects.
-This way, you and your prospects can establish rapport and set an objective-oriented framework for regular meetings and virtual meetings.
+Once your business objectives are agreed upon, you should consider sharing with vendors and prospects.
+This way, you and your prospects can establish rapport and set an objective-oriented framework for regular and virtual meetings.

 Consequently, you will open up a line of communication between you and the vendor based on mutual respect for each other’s strategic goals and KPIs, thus strengthening accountability and responsiveness.

 By communicating your business objectives to prospects and vendors, the vendor can forecast your needs and anticipate inventory fluctuations to assist you better.
 As the vendor-buyer relationship progresses over time, ensure that you review your objectives and approve or disapprove changes as needed to reflect your changing operational goals.